Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

 \subsection{RCW\,86}

+The RCW\,86 supernova remnant, possibly that of a Type~I SN within a stellar wind bubble \citep{williams11}, is evident in the low-frequency 30--70\,GHz \planck\ images.
+At higher frequencies the synchrotron emission from the SNR is confused with other emission. {\bfc The feature near the left-centre of the highest 6 frequency images of RCW~86 in Fig.~\ref{rcw86sed} is a dark molecular cloud, DB 315.7-2.4 \citep{dutrabica}.
+The \planck\ emission from this location is due to dust, with brightness steadily increasing with frequency over the \planck\ domain.
+The cloud is located near the edge of the SNR, and the CO velocity \citep[-37 km~s$^{-1}$;][]{otrupeck00} is approximately as expected for a cloud at the distance estimate for the SNR (2.3 kpc).
+Any relation between the cold molecular cloud and the SNR is only plausible; there is no direct evidence for interaction.
+In any event, the dust in this cloud makes it impossible to measure the synchrotron brightness at 100 GHz, and the 70 GHz flux has higher uncertainty.}

-The RCW\,86 supernova remnant is evident in the low-frequency 30--70\,GHz \planck\ images but is confused at higher frequencies with unrelated emission.
-The \planck\ flux densities, shown in Fig.~\ref{rcw86sed}, are consistent within $1\sigma$ with an extrapolation of the radio synchrotron power law.
+{\bfc For the SNR synchrotron emission,} the \planck\ flux densities, shown in Fig.~\ref{rcw86sed}, are consistent within $1\sigma$ with an extrapolation of the radio synchrotron power law.
 The existence of X-ray synchrotron emission \citep{rho02} suggests that the energy distribution of relativistic electrons continues to high energy.